Treaty of Ripon: Bishops' Wars

-In March 1639 Covenanter forces seized Edinburgh and other Scottish towns, starting the First Bishops' War, which ended without a battle in June by the Treaty of Berwick.
+In March 1639, Covenanter forces seized Edinburgh and other Scottish towns, starting the First Bishops' War, which ended without a battle in June by the Treaty of Berwick.
 Following this, Charles called the Short Parliament in April 1640, seeking funds for a second campaign; when Parliament refused to approve taxes until he had agreed to address other issues, it was dissolved after only three weeks, ahead of a debate likely to result in a petition against the war in Scotland.
 Instead, Charles turned to the Parliament of Ireland for funds, and planned another invasion of Scotland supported by an army from Ireland, a naval blockade of the Forth, and an uprising in the Highlands.

 The success of the Covenanters in asserting the rights of Parliament in Scotland emboldened Charles' English opponents, led by John Pym, who began secret talks with the Scots.
 Seeking to limit royal authority in England, this group represented a much broader body of dissenters who had been alienated by Charles' policies during his over a decade-long period of Personal Rule.
-With this invitation, and warned about the king's plans by allies from within the English parliament, the Covenanters launched their attack on England, bypassing the heavily defended city of Berwick, starting the Second Bishops’ War.
-The Royal army was routed by Scottish forces at the Battle of Newburn who then occupied Newcastle which surrendered on 30 August 1640.
-Following this, the Scottish continued their advance south, occupying Durham and establishing an advanced line on the River Tees on 18 September.
+With this invitation, and warned about the king's plans by allies from within the English parliament, the Covenanters launched an invasion of England, bypassing the heavily defended city of Berwick, starting the Second Bishops' War.
+At the Battle of Newburn, 28 August 1640, the English army was routed by Scottish forces who then captured Newcastle two days later before continuing their advance south, occupying Durham and establishing an advanced line on the River Tees on 18 September.